Three Common Problems Caused by Wisdom Teeth

 As you can see from this blog entry, impacted wisdom teeth have a potential to cause a lot of damage to adjacent healthy teeth, which, in turn, leads to more extensive treatment of the resulting problems.

-We offer free consultations regarding wisdom teeth, so please give our office a call and come in for an evaluation, so that if you have a problem with impacted wisdom teeth, the problem can be identified and treated early.
+We offer expert consultations regarding wisdom teeth, so please give our office a call and come in for an evaluation, so that if you have a problem with impacted wisdom teeth, the problem can be identified and treated early.

 Comments are closed.